beefe/react-native-picker-android/README.md

 # react-native-picker-android

-A Picker written in pure javascript for cross-platform support
+PickerAndroid has PickerIOS interface in pure javascript

 Needs react-native >= 0.14.2